 optical microscopy of protists, algae and small invertebrates.

 These pages are based on my personal experience.
-Some of them deal with technique, and much of it applies both to film and digital photography.
-A set of these pages provides my personal impressions on some of the pieces of equipment I own and use.
-My impressions are based on a substantial use of these items, although I do not claim to use all their features, or even to make an optimal use of them.
+Some of them deal with technique, but most with the practical use of equipment and the technology of digital photography.
+My impressions on equipment are based on a substantial use of these items, although I do not claim to use all their features, or even to make an optimal use of them.
 In fact, it is entirely possible that I am using some of these items in ways never intended by their designers.

-My purpose with these pages is not to make comparisons with other equipment, and especially with other camera brands.
+My purpose with these pages is not to make comparisons of equipment I do not own and use.
 I used Nikon DSLRs in the past.
 I currently use Micro 4/3 Olympus and OM System cameras and Sony Alpha full-frame cameras, and lenses and accessories that work with these.
 Therefore, the contents of this site are heavily Nikon and Micro 4/3-centric, with some information on Sony Alpha full-frame.
 If you are looking for reviews of other brands, or of the latest models of cameras and lenses, you may be better off checking large photography web sites, like DPreview, or taking your chances with Google search.